obafema/dareyio-pbl/Project23.md

 * **kubectl** – A command line tool for working with Kubernetes clusters.

 * **eksctl** – A command line tool for working with EKS clusters that automates many individual tasks.
-This guide requires that you use version 0.112.0 or later.
-For more information, see Installing or updating eksctl.

 * **Required IAM permissions** – The IAM security principal that you're using must have permissions to work with Amazon EKS IAM roles and service linked roles,